queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 {ETA: Pillowfort post about this.
 The rest of the links still go offsite.} The Scots Wiki controversy.

-An American teen with no knowledge of Scots managed to edit/write and mangle approximately one third of the wiki articles in Scots.
+An American teen with no knowledge of Scots managed to edit (or write and mangle) approximately one third of the wiki articles in Scots.
 According to this article, the person began editing articles at the age of 12 (currently 19) and has poorly written 20,000 articles and made edits to 200,000.
 This article explicitly lists the user and explains a bit more on how this person managed to do so much damage.

 Hitching Post